Professor Susan Broomhall FAHA

 - ARC Discovery/DECRA, 'Gender and the production of early modern French medicine,' 2002-2004.

-Current editorial and advisory roles
+Editorial and advisory roles

 - Advisory Board: Australian Research Council Centre of Excellence for the History of Emotions.